nemethmik/elena14/README.md

 A [SAP UI5 web component](https://sap.github.io/ui5-webcomponents/) application for Elena Pietrini ITA, 14.
 SAP UI5 is written in pure javascript, no typescript based on their own [UI5Element](https://github.com/SAP/ui5-webcomponents/blob/894628fa2dc7225936bb1609037054c7d9243f8e/packages/base/src/UI5Element.js#L59) which can be referenced as @ui5/webcomponents-base/dist/UI5Element.js.

+**Since this branch is a ViteJS lit-element library project for web component making, the builder makes non-deployable minified single es.js file.*
+So, this project could be made an NPM project and upload to NPM store or use NPM linking**

 Accompanying videos
 - [SAP UI5 Web Components 01 Getting Started with ViteJS](https://youtu.be/cfdtbrs8sg0)
 - [SAP UI5 Web Components 02 ViiteJS lit-element-ts Project Setup](https://youtu.be/r62zNZ3pIqw)